 If you are looking to add something unique to your sim racing rig, a simple and cost-effective way to do so is by implementing one of the many sim racing dashboard apps on the market.
 But you may be wondering what the best sim racing dashboard apps are.

 - SIM Dashboard

 All of these apps come with some excellent features that will help you to take your sim racing to the next level, and all within a small budget.
-Some of them can even be used for free, but the price is not the only thing you should consider when picking the right sim dashboard app.
+Below, we’ll go into more detail about dashboard apps in general, and these ones specifically, and provide a few alternatives too.

 If you are an avid sim racer, you probably already have yourself a good sim racing setup.
 This most likely involves a steering wheel, some pedals, and maybe even a gear shifter and a decent racing chair.
 If you are a beginner, you may just have one of these or perhaps you are just using a controller.
-Regardless, no matter what level you find yourself at, you can benefit from a good dashboard app.
+No matter what level you find yourself at, you can benefit from a good dashboard app.

 They are essentially a way to display information that you don’t want on your main screen on an external one instead.
 They are downloaded onto your mobile device or your PC and shown through an external monitor, and they link up with the game you are playing to display information like speed, tire wear and myriad other pieces of data.

 Some apps are free, while others offer premium functionalities as well.
 They can be used purely for practical purposes, but they can also add to the racing aesthetic of your rig.
 They tend to add an element of realism to your racing setup, while also looking quite cool.
-It is one thing to know what a sim dashboard app is, but before you pick one, you should also know what aspects make one better than others.
+It’s one thing to know what a sim dashboard app is, but before you pick one, you should also know what aspects make one better than others.